-The statute itself mentions discovery of testimony and documents - this includes DEPOSITIONS and DOCUMENT REQUESTS.
-In a few cases, courts have ordered other forms of evidence.
-These include INTERROGATORIES (written questions), as well as PHYSICAL EVIDENCE such as blood samples.
-Most courts have only allowed testimony and documents however, and one court recently rejected interrogatories.
+The statute itself mentions discovery of testimony and documents - this includes DEPOSITIONS and DOCUMENT REQUESTS, Courts have discretion to order other forms of evidence and information.
+Some courts have allowed physical evidence such as blood samples.

 The FLA allows the U.S. court to either follow the rules of the foreign court in determining what information to order and how it will be produced, or to follow the ordinary rules that apply in federal court cases - the Federal Rules of Civil Procedure.
+These rules allow several other ways to gather information, including INTERROGATORIES.